MicrosoftDocs/power-automate-docs/articles/minit/case-attributes-conditional-filter.md

 ---
-title: Case attributes conditional filter (preview)
+title: Case attributes conditional filter
-description: Learn how to use the case attributes conditional filter in the Minit desktop application for Microsoft Power Automate process advisor.
+description: Learn how to use the case attributes conditional filter in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka